 PSE funds five solar projects through Green Power program grants

-PSE has announced its commitment to reduce its carbon footprint 50 percent by 2040, and these solar projects are another step it’s taking with the community to preserve and protect the environment for future generations.
+As part of PSE’s commitment to reduce its carbon footprint 50 percent by 2040 and help our customers do their part, these solar projects are another step we’re taking with the community to preserve and protect the environment for future generations.